pdrlps/arii/data/docs/arii_reference_index.md

 ### Help Text

-Human readable description of an action field, useful for describing some detail you couldn't list in the Label.
+Human readable description of an action field, useful for describing some detail you couldn't list in the title.

 **Example**: *Choose which room to send the message to.* or *Add a title to the note.*